keptn/tutorials/site/tutorials/snippets/09/manage/createProject.md

 ```

 This shipyard contains three stages: dev, staging, and production.
-This results in the three Kubernetes namespaces: sockshop-dev, sockshop-staging, and sockshop-production.
+Later in the tutorial, deployments will be made in three corresponding Kubernetes namespaces: `sockshop-dev`, `sockshop-staging`, and `sockshop-production`.

 * **dev** will have a direct (big bang) deployment strategy and functional tests are executed
 * **staging** will have a blue/green deployment strategy with automated approvals for passing quality gates as well as quality gates which result in warnings.
 As configured, performance tests are executed.